Recognition of same-sex unions in Honduras: 2018 Inter-American Court of Human Rights advisory opinion

 On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
 The advisory opinion states that:

 The State must recognize and guarantee all rights derived from a family bond between persons of the same sex in accordance with the provisions of Articles 11.2 and 17.1 of the American Convention. (...) in accordance with articles 1.1, 2, 11.2, 17, and 24 of the American Convention, it is necessary to guarantee access to all the existing figures in domestic legal systems, including the right to marry. (..)
 To ensure the protection of all the rights of families formed by same-sex couples, without discrimination with respect to those that are constituted by heterosexual couples.

 Honduras ratified the American Convention on Human Rights on 8 September 1977 and recognized the court's jurisdiction on 9 September 1981.
-In May 2018, a group of LGBT activists filed a lawsuit with the Supreme Court to legalise same-sex marriage in Honduras and recognize same-sex marriages validly performed in other countries.
-A second case was filed shortly thereafter but was dismissed on technical grounds in November 2018.
-In February 2019, it was reported that the Supreme Court was expected to rule on the case within "the next few days", but it was later announced in May 2019 that they were "expected to rule later this year".
+In May 2018, a group of LGBT activists from the Center for LGBTI Development and Cooperation (Somos CDC; Centro para el Desarrollo y la Cooperación LGBTI) filed a lawsuit with the Supreme Court of Honduras to legalise same-sex marriage and recognize marriages validly performed in other countries.
+A second case was filed shortly thereafter, but was dismissed on technical grounds in November 2018.
+In February 2019, it was reported that the Supreme Court was expected to rule on the case within "the next few days", but it was announced in May 2019 that they were "expected to rule later [that] year".
 The court ruled in January 2022 that same-sex marriages violate the Constitution of Honduras and the Family Code, and dismissed the case.

-In September 2022, members of Somos CDC Honduras (Centro para el Desarrollo y la Cooperación LGBTI), the non-profit organization that filed the lawsuit in 2018, asked the Inter-American Commission on Human Rights to review Honduras' same-sex marriage ban.
+In September 2022, plaintiffs asked the Inter-American Commission on Human Rights to review Honduras' same-sex marriage ban.

-2022 same-sex marriage bill
+Legislative action

-In May 2022, José Manuel Rodríguez Rosales, a deputy from the governing Liberty and Refoundation party, introduced a same-sex marriage bill to the National Congress.
+In May 2022, José Rodríguez Rosales, a deputy from the governing Liberty and Refoundation party, introduced a same-sex marriage bill to the National Congress.
 The bill was quickly opposed by religious organizations.
 The president of the Tegucigalpa Pastors' Association, Gerardo Irías, called the bill an "aberration in God's eyes" and urged President Xiomara Castro to oppose "immoral laws".
-The bill has been under discussion since 24 May 2022.
-In December 2022, the Minister of Human Rights, Natalie Roque, said that the legalization of same-sex marriage was "not on the agenda" of the Castro Administration.
+In December 2022, the Minister of Human Rights, Natalie Roque Sandoval, said that the legalization of same-sex marriage was "not on the [government's] agenda".